dynamsoft-docs/barcode-reader-docs/parameters/scenarios/read-from-diff-source.md

 ---
 layout: default-layout
 title: How to read barcodes from different sources
-description: This article introduces how to read images from different sources, including read from file, read from memory and read from video stream
+description: This article introduces how to read barcodes from different sources, including read from file, read from memory and read from video stream
 keywords: file memory video stream
 needAutoGenerateSidebar: false
-permalink: /parameters/scenario-settings/read-from-diff-source.html
+permalink: /parameters/scenarios/read-from-diff-source.html
 ---

-# How to read barcodes from different sources
+# How to Read Barcodes from Different Sources

 The DBR algorithm provides multiple ways to read images from different sources.
 This article will introduce the following methods.
 1. [Read from File](#read-from-file)